-The safety of food should be a main concern for food businesses.
-In today’s world, consumers deserve to have confidence that food they are served is what they expect and won’t cause them any harm, as well as know they are protected from fraud.
+The safety of food should be a big concern for food businesses.
+In today’s world, consumers deserve to have confidence that the food they are served is what they expect and won’t cause them any harm, as well as know they are protected from fraud.

-Under the Food Safety Act 1990, businesses have three main responsibilities, which are:
+Under the Food Safety Act 1990, businesses have three main responsibilities.
+These are:

 According to the government’s facts guide, the Act covers all operations involved in selling and possessing with a value to sale, free supply in the course of a business, consigning and delivering, preparing, presentation and labelling, storing, transporting, and importing and exporting food.

-Any food that is imported must meet food safety and hygiene requirements equivalent to those for UK-produced food and, according to the government, can be subject to checks by enforcement authorities at points of import and inland.
+Any food that is imported must meet food safety and hygiene requirements equivalent to those for UK-produced food.
+According to the UK government, imported food can be subject to checks by government enforcement authorities at import points, and inland.

 In short, food businesses must ensure food does not compromise a person’s health, and that it is of the nature, substance, and quality demanded by the purchaser’s prejudice.
 Food businesses must also make sure they don't falsely describe or present food to customers.

 When it comes to the enforcement of this law and the consequences of committing any Food Safety Act 1990 offences, the Food Standards Agency (FSA) states that: